itsmejul/llm-confidence/README.md

 * ```logtoku_quadrants.png```: Contains quadrant visualization of epistemic and aleatoric uncertainy
 * ```cosine_half_violin.png```: contains violin plot for cosine distribution
 * ```entropy_half_violin.png```: contains violin plot for entropy distribution

-## Model fitting
-We want to create a prediction model to predict answer correctness based on entropy and cosine scores.
-For this, we will calculate a threshold and classify all samples above the threshold as correct, and samples below the threshold as incorrect.
-(This is yet to be implemented).
-Then, we will do a significance test to see how significant the prediction scores are.